 WRAP's UK wide Guardians of Grub campaign provides support and resources to hospitality businesses to understand how food becomes waste and to prevent that from happening.
-75% of the food that is thrown away by the sector could have been eaten, and there are quick tools 51, quides 52 and courses 53 to help businesses to Target, Measure, and Act.
+75% of the food that is thrown away by the sector could have been eaten, and there are quick tools , guides and courses to help businesses to Target, Measure, and Act.

-Similarly, see the WRAP guide 54 for global examples of food waste reduction methods.
+Similarly, see the WRAP guide for global examples of food waste reduction methods.